MohamadThaine/PC-Graph/README.md

 3-See how much you each file and folder using inside a dirctory.

 4-Network monitoring window page you can see how much each program use right now and their total(for each app).

+5-Overlay where you can see cpu , gpu and ram stats while playing etc..

 Things i plan to add for now(may be changed):